dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 Now when you play about with your application you'll find that you'll be able to drag task items around into different lanes, and now that we're updating the Vuex store whenever we change something, their new positions will be saved when you move between the different pages.
 I neat side effect if this is that you can change the order of tasks within a single lane, and that detail is remembered too!

-However, if you move some items from the 'Todo' lane into one of the other two lanes and then switch back to the Backlog view, the final problem will become obvious; the items that you moved out of the 'Todo' lane are missing.
+However, if you move some items from the 'To-Do' lane into one of the other two lanes and then switch back to the Backlog view, the final problem will become obvious; the items that you moved out of the 'To-Do' lane are missing.
 Let's fix that up now.

 ## Fixing up the backlog view